Midnightcoffee/Course-Projects/README.md

 Using Twitter to find the happiest state
 ==============================================================================

-+ Data_Science/
++ Folder: Data_Science/
++ Check The ReadMe: For how To run the code and discover for yourself which state is happiest
-+ Introduction to Data science
++ Class: Introduction to Data science Through Coursera
 + Washington University
 + Class Certification: https://drive.google.com/file/d/0B1C_HgqJ_YTrQmYyakdrWXdvV1E/edit?usp=sharing
-+ Check The ReadMe: For how To run the code and discover for yourself

-Every wounder which state is the happiest?
-This code tries to find out.
-It
+This code

 + Access the Twitter Programming Interface(API) using Python.
-+ We estimate the public's perception (the sentiment) of a particular term or phrase.
++ estimates the public's perception (the sentiment) of a particular term or phrase.
-+ analyzed the relationship between location and mood based on a sample of twitter data.
++ analyzes the relationship between location and mood based on a sample of twitter data.

+* The sample size is MUCH to small in order to fit within githubs suggested file size.

 Machine Learning